-^{}Cisco courses offered as directed studies.
+Cisco courses offered as directed studies.

-The Certificate of Competence (CO) in Culinary Arts--Food Prep requires 9 credits and prepares students for entry-level positions in the food service industry.
+The Certificate of Competence (CO) in Culinary Arts--Food Prep requires 8 credits and prepares students for entry-level positions in the food service industry.
 Students are able to demonstrate competency in basic food preparation, sanitation, and safety and customer service.
-Completion of this certificate does not assure entry into the Culinary Arts Associate in Applied Science (AAS) degree cycle.
+Completion of this certificate does not assure entry into the Culinary Arts Certificate of Achievement (CA) or Associate in Applied Science (AAS) degree cycle.